Taking the time to become a milk donor is an amazing step. You could be changing the lives of another baby and their family forever.

 We ask for a minimum of 2 litres expressed within 8 – 9 weeks from our ongoing donors.
 This is to allow us time to arrange a collection of your milk and pasteurise it within 3 months, in line with the National Institute for Health and Care Excellence (NICE) guideline.
 If your frozen milk is older than this please contact us to discuss.

-Yes, your freezer where you store your expressed milk that you wish to donate should be kept at a consistent temperature of -21 degrees.
+Yes, your freezer where you store your expressed milk that you wish to donate should be kept at a consistent temperature of less than -18 degrees.
 We send all of our milk donors a recruitment pack which includes a thermometer so you can ensure your freezer is the correct temperature.
 We suggest storing your frozen milk as close as possible to the bottom of the freezer, as this is usually the coldest part.

 Donated milk is tested for bacteria and pasteurized to kill any bacteria or viruses.
 It is then checked by the laboratory again for any contamination, and stored in a temperature-monitored freezer.
 It will be couriered while still frozen to one of the hospital neonatal units we supply.